 The same months (July-September) are great for visiting Kgalagadi Transfrontier Park though it’s a bit of a detour from the route it’s an amazing place to see wildlife.

-For Southern Namibia (Fish River Canyon, Sossusvlei, Swakopmund, Spitzkope) season doesn’t make a big difference except it’s significantly hotter during summer months (October – April) and cooler in the winter.
+For Southern Namibia (Fish River Canyon, Sossusvlei, Swakopmund, Spitzkope) season doesn’t make a big difference except it’s significantly hotter during the summer months (October – April) and cooler in the winter.

 If you want to see thousands of seal cubs at Cape Cross north of Swakopmund then the summer months of January and February are the best time for the road trip.

-Travel insurance for your road trip
+Travel insurance for the Cape Town to Namibia trip

 What car to choose for the Cape Town – Namibia drive?

 If you’re planning on staying on the main tourist route without going off-road you won’t need a 4×4 vehicle but this road trip is not for a small car either.
-You need a biggish car most of the route is on gravel roads that are often very bumpy.
+You need a big car most of the route is on gravel roads that are often very bumpy.
 We drove with our Daihatsu Terios all the way and never had any problems except one flat tire on the way back.
 Even in deep mud in Etosha, it never got stuck.
 The only place it was really difficult to drive was the last 7 km to Deadvlei in Sossusvlei which were on soft sand but there you can take a shuttle to and back if you are worried about getting stuck.